Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunwhenconfigurationiscomplete.md

 Classes that implement `IWantToRunWhenConfigurationIsComplete` are executed when configuration is completed, right before the bus is created.
 Use `IWantToRunWhenConfigurationIsComplete` for any tasks that need to be run at the end of bus creation life-cycle.
 This might include logging diagnostic information about configuration or initialization logic that downstream components depend on.

-NOTE: This interface is deprecated in Version 6.
+NOTE: This interface is deprecated in Version 6 and has been replaced with [Features](/nservicebus/pipeline/features.md).

 Instances are:

 * Located by [assembly scanning](/nservicebus/hosting/assembly-scanning.md) and automatically registered into the [configured container](/nservicebus/containers/) during bus creation.
 These are registered as Instance Per Call.
 * Created as the last step before the bus is created.
 * Created on the same thread that is creating the bus.
 * Created by the configured container which means they:
   * Will have dependencies injected.